 - a) Explain the meaning of and procedure involved in voluntary liquidation.
-[2] - b) Explain the meaning of and procedure involved in compulsory liquidation.
-[2] - c) Explain judicial management as an alternative to winding up.
+[2] - b) Explain the meaning of, the grounds for, and the procedure involved in compulsory liquidation.^[2] - c) Explain the order in which company debts will be paid off.
 [2]